 - The truly stunning plant named the Kurinji has an amazing story to tell those who are willing to listen.
 Yet sadly, the plant also has a quite limited zone of habitation.
 This was not always the case for this incredibly beautiful plant, however.

 - Moreover, this breathtaking species evolved as what science calls generally a plietesial.
 This somewhat complex term simply means that it developed into a long interval bloomer.
 In fact, the species only blooms once every 12 years.

 - Further, related species have bloom rates of every seven years.
 Although this characteristic is amazing, the genetic trait appears in about 250 species in the genus.
 But sadly, once the magnificent plant blooms, it has reached the end of its life.

-- Further, of all known long interval species, the stunning Kurinji has been the most extensively studied.
-Finally, because of its fascinating lifecycle, the Strobilanthes kunthiana, as it’s known to researchers, has been used by the local inhabitants as a way to mark their ages.
+- Of all known long interval species, the Kurinji has been the most studied.
+Because of its fascinating lifecycle, the Strobilanthes kunthiana, as it’s known to researchers, has been used by the local inhabitants as a way to mark their ages.

 Kurinji Physical Description

 Notably, the Kurinji bears the classification of a shrub.
 But, the plant remains a relatively small example of one, compared to related species.
 That’s because most specimens of the shrub only reach a height ranging from 12-24 in (30-60 cm) in the wild.

 As is easily apparent, the beauty of the plant comes largely from its stunning blooms.
 These magnificent yet delicate flowers usually appear in comparatively small clusters, though.
 In color, these blooms present a very specific range of colors.